 Participants should bring the following food:

-- Enough food for the 4 day practice expedition: that’s four breakfasts; four lunches and three evening meals.
+- Enough food for the 4 day practice expedition: that’s three breakfasts; four lunches and three evening meals.

 Information about the area